Pulmonary arterial hypertension

 Dosage regimens

-Subcutaneous, 0.3 milligrams sotatercept per kilogram of body weight, once every 3 weeks.
+Subcutaneous, 0.3 milligrams sotatercept per kilogram of body weight, 1 one dose, over the duration of 3 weeks.
 Afterwards, subcutaneous, 0.7 milligrams sotatercept per kilogram of body weight, once every 3 weeks.

 Detailed description